Last Update: 03 June 2020 and it’s working 🙂

 What are the main issues?

-First and foremost, WhatsApp doesn’t have any feature for putting the backup on Google Drive like we’ve on Android platform where you can backup entire WhatsApp data on GDrive and then restore the same on any Android Smartphone.
+- First and foremost, WhatsApp doesn’t have any feature for putting the backup on Google Drive as we’ve on Android platform where you can backup entire WhatsApp data on GDrive and then restore the same on any Android Smartphone.
 Here on iOS, Only the iCloud Whatsapp backup is available and that’s of no use for migrating WhatsApp Data from iPhone to Android.
-I hope they’ll integrate the same feature on iOS app too.
+I hope they’ll integrate the same feature on the iOS app too.

 How to Migrate All WhatsApp Data from iPhone to Android?

 Step 1: First and foremost thing, make a complete backup of your iPhone using iTunes and important thing to note here is, make sure it’s NOT encrypted.
-If you don’t have iTunes Installed, download it from here.
+If you don’t have iTunes installed, download it from here.
 To back up, your iOS device just opens iTunes on your PC or Mac and connect your iOS Device.
-Follow the onscreen steps if asked like enter your passcode or trust the computer.
+Follow the onscreen steps if asked like to enter your passcode or trust the computer.
 From Backups at the bottom, select ‘This Computer’, uncheck ‘Encrypt iPhone Backup’ and click Backup Now.

 Now, you got the iPhone BackUp Viewer, let’s extract the WhatsApp Chat File and Media File from the iPhone Backup you’ve done in step 1.